Brightify/Cuckoo/README.md

 **Remember to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.**

 ### 2. Cuckoofile customization
-At the root of your project, create `Cuckoofile.toml` configuration file:
+At the root of your project, create `Cuckoofile.toml` configuration file.

+#### For CuckooPluginSingleFile

 ```toml
 # You can define a fallback output for all modules that don't define their own.